JetBrains/intellij-sdk-docs/topics/basics/ide_development_instance.md

 <tab title="Gradle">

-Enabled by default for target platform 2020.2 or later (Gradle plugin version 0.4.22 and later).
+Enabled by default for target platform 2020.2 or later.

 Set `autoReloadPlugins = true` in [runIde](gradle_prerequisites.md#running-a-simple-gradle-based-intellij-platform-plugin) task to enable it for earlier platform versions or `autoReloadPlugins = false` to disable it explicitly.